from £60 /night help Price for guests, Nights

 Nestled on the coast of the North Yorkshire Moores National Park in the heart of Captain Cook's fishing village & within the setting of the childrens TV series Old Jacks Boat.
-Atcot Cottage offers a stunning fireplace, beamed ceilings, well equiped kitchen, beach, harbour (with good fishing), 2 pubs, restaraunt, shop and cafe within 200m.
+Atcot Cottage offers a stunning fireplace, beamed ceilings, well equiped kitchen, beach, harbour (with good fishing), 2 pubs, restaraunts, shop and cafe within 200m.
 With golf nearby and of course home to the world famous Staithes group of artists, Atcot Cottage is a genuine gem!
-A great base for walkers with the Cleveland way running through the village and of course only a few minutes drive from the world famous North Yorkshire Moores Steam Railway and beautiful waterfalls of Falling Foss.
+A great base for walkers with the Cleveland way running through the village.
+North Yorkshire Moores Steam Railway and beautiful waterfalls of Falling Foss nearby.

 Perfect for a family with 2 children (give them a room each!) or for 3 adults wanting their own double bed each.